JoranJix/Undressify/README.md

 - settings stay over updates
 - Changed updater so you can choose if you want to do a complete update or just for main functionality
 - Corrected tutorial for a few functions
+- New Plugin.
+Redress timer with distance and time until you redress after people left
+- New function.
+Ask for permission to undress you
+-

 ## INSTRUCTIONS